 To give students an opportunity to work with us and gain work experience of offender rehabilitation, we partnered with Kingston University to offer this industry experience to their students.
 Kingston University also help us with research and evaluation services enabling the critical evaluation of our services.

 RISE forms part of the multi-agency approach in Barnet to support victims and perpetrators of domestic violence and abuse.
 Victims are able to access a range of support services from Solace Women’s Aid, Barnet Asian Women’s Association and Jewish Women’s Aid, while RISE provides the interventions for perpetrators of domestic violence using our evidence-based rehabilitation programmes, as well as support for their victims.
 RISE also delivers programmes to address the behaviours of young perpetrators in Barnet who have been violent or abusive towards their parents or an intimate partner.

-RISE is working with Hackney Borough to support practitioners who are working with troubled families.
+RISE is working with Croydon Borough to support practitioners who are working with troubled families.
 Staff at the Borough provide RISE with referrals of domestic violence perpetrators, and we then place them on our perpetrator programme.
-We also support the victims of those perpetrators through our dedicated Domestic Abuse Safety Advisors and ‘New beginnings’ workshops.
+We also support the victims of those perpetrators through our dedicated Domestic Abuse Safety Advisors and ‘New Beginnings’ workshops.

 London Borough of Waltham Forest

 To tackle Domestic Violence and Abuse (DVA) in the Borough of Waltham Forest RISE works closely with Solace Women’s Aid to ensure that support is available to both victims and perpetrators of DVA.
 RISE provides rehabilitation and behaviour-change programmes for domestic violence and abuse perpetrators to address abusive patterns of behaviour, while Solace Women’s Aid provides support to partners and ex-partners of those perpetrators.